Avoid macros in documents

 Moving your organisation to open file formats gives you a good opportunity to assess and improve its processes related to documents.

 Start to determine how widespread macros are in your organisation and what functions they provide.
-If macros are widely used don’t try to stop using them all at the same time.
+If macros are widely used do not try to stop using them all at the same time.
 If something goes wrong during this kind of ‘big bang’ approach, your users might be confused about what is causing the issue.

 Once you have an overview of which macro functions need to be recreated in plugins or applications, begin planning the order in which you’ll turn off document embedded macros.
 You should also work out a budget for doing so and involve IT security staff to make sure you understand related security issues.